jellyfin-archive/jellyfin-plugin-anime/README.md

-MediaBrowser.Plugins.AniDB
+MediaBrowser.Plugins.Anime
 ==========================

-An AniDB provider for Media Browser 3
+An Anime metadata provider for Media Browser 3

 ## Compiling and Testing